Teenlife

 Tips for Parents

-• Educate yourself about signs and symptoms of depression, including feeling unusually sad, hopeless, worthless, irritable, angry, anxious, withdrawn, restless, or guilty.
+• Educate yourself about the signs and symptoms of depression, including feeling unusually sad, hopeless, worthless, irritable, angry, anxious, withdrawn, restless, or guilty.

 • Notice changes in sleep, appetite, or hygiene; concentration problems; persistent aches and pains; lack of energy; or thoughts about death.
 Follow up if behaviors last two or more weeks.